antistereov/singularity-core/README.md

 - **POST /user/mail/password-reset/send**: Sends a password reset email to the user.

 ### `/user/devices`

+These endpoints are used for managing user devices and sessions.
+They allow users to view and manage their active sessions and devices.
+The related class is [`UserDeviceController`](baseline/src/main/kotlin/io/stereov/web/user/controller/UserDeviceController.kt).

 - **GET /user/devices**: Retrieves a list of devices associated with the authenticated user.
 - **DELETE /user/devices/{deviceId}**: Removes a specific device from the user's account.
 - **DELETE /user/devices**: Clears all devices associated with the user.

 ### `/user/2fa`

+These endpoints are used for managing two-factor authentication (2FA) for user accounts.
+They provide a secure way to enhance user account security.
+The related class is [`UserTwoFactorAuthController`](baseline/src/main/kotlin/io/stereov/web/user/controller/UserTwoFactorAuthController.kt).

 - **POST /user/2fa/setup**: Sets up two-factor authentication for the user.
 - **POST /user/2fa/verify**: Verifies the user's 2FA code.
 - **GET /user/2fa/status**: Checks whether two-factor authentication is pending for the user.